antvis/G2Plot/docs/manual/plots/line.en.md

 **optional**, `boolean`

-Whether to transfer line to spline。
+Whether to transfer line to spline.

 ### color